-Note: An M.S. student will be denied CPT if all the remaining courses that are necessary for completion of the degree have incomplete grades.
-One exception is when the CPT is directly part of the M.S. thesis or CSE 523/4 project.
+Note: An international M.S. student is not normally allowed to participate in CPT unless (i) the student has completed two full regular semesters in residence, (ii) he/she is in good standing, (iii) has no outstanding proficiency requirement and no incomplete grades.
+One exception is when the CPT is directly part of the M.S. thesis or CSE 523/4 project and is certified as such by the student's advisor.